Gunman kills 2 during Oslo Pride festival; terror suspected

 “We all stand by you,” Gahr Stoere wrote.

-Christian Bredeli, who was at the bar, told Norwegian newspaper VG that he hid on the fourth floor with a group of about 10 people until he was told it was safe to come out.
+Christian Bredeli, who was at the London Pub, told Norwegian newspaper VG that he hid on the fourth floor with a group of about 10 people until he was told it was safe to come out.

 “Many were fearing for their lives,” he said.
 “On our way out we saw several injured people, so we understood that something serious had happened.”